Commercial Hedge logo

 Commercial Hedge Review

 Commercial Hedge was founded in 2022 and operates as a commercial finance advisory firm headquartered at 40 Wall Street in New York City.
-The company positions itself as a trusted partner for business owners navigating complex financing decisions, claiming to help entrepreneurs who have been steered toward expensive or unfavorable debt products.
+The company positions itself as a reported partner for business owners navigating complex financing decisions, claiming to help entrepreneurs who have been steered toward expensive or unfavorable debt products.

 The company offers a range of services including merchant cash advance (MCA) restructuring, business debt relief, access to working capital through various loan products, credit rebuilding strategies, and strategic growth planning.
 They provide free initial consultations and claim to connect clients with financing options that reduce payments by 50-70%.
 Their stated service model involves a three-step process: custom evaluation and planning, detailed options presentation, and implementation of cash flow solutions.